aspnet/SignalR/specs/TransportProtocols.md

 ### Text-based encoding (`supportsBinary` = `false` or not present)

 The body will be formatted as below and encoded in UTF-8.
+The `Content-Type` response header is set to `application/vnd.microsoft.aspnet.endpoint-messages.v1+text`.
 Identifiers in square brackets `[]` indicate fields defined below, and parenthesis `()` indicate grouping.

 ```
 T([Length]:[Type],[Fin]:[Body];)([Length]:[Type],[Fin]:[Body];)... continues until end of the response body ...